jsafrane/openlmi-doc/doc/mof/LMI_BondingMasterSettingData.rst

     6        BalanceALB
     ======== ============

-.. _LMI-BondingMasterSettingData-UpDelay:

-``uint64`` **UpDelay**

-    Specifies the time, in milliseconds, to wait before enabling a slave after a link recovery has been detected.
-This option is only valid for the miimon link monitor.
-The updelay value should be a multiple of the miimon value; if not, it will be rounded down to the nearest multiple.
-The default value is 0.

 .. _LMI-BondingMasterSettingData-ARPIPTarget:

 ``string[]`` **ARPIPTarget**

     Specifies the IP addresses to use as ARP monitoring peers when arp_interval is > 0.
 The default value is no IP addresses.

+.. _LMI-BondingMasterSettingData-ARPInterval:

+``uint64`` **ARPInterval**

+    Specifies the ARP link monitoring frequency in milliseconds.
+A value of 0 disables ARP monitoring.
+The default value is 0.